 2. Red Rain by Peter Gabriel.

 [Putting the pressure on much harder now / To return again and again / Just let the red rain splash you]

-This is a song that resonates and I don’t know why.
+This is a song that resonates, I don’t know how to explain it.
 Red Rain is a feeling.